 - NSW School of Languages (for languages other than Italian)

 The role Vocational Education and Training (VET) courses play in helping students prepare for further education, training, employment and lifelong learning is widely recognised by key stakeholders in education.

 Students in NSW have the option of studying VET courses at school, through TAFE NSW or other training providers.
 VET courses provide students with practical learning that gives them a head start with their career, and many may be counted towards the ATAR and are suitable for students on both academic and vocational pathways.
 All courses have dual accreditation with the NSW Education Standards Authority (NESA) and the Australian Skills Quality Authority (ASQA).

-The college offers VET courses that enable students to achieve nationally-recognised VET qualifications at certificate levels I and II:
+The College offers VET courses that enable students to achieve nationally-recognised VET qualifications at Certificate levels I, II, and III: